max0l/HackTWK/Challenges/reversing/c-is-easy-and-secure/Walkthrough.md

 First open it with a reversing tool like Binaryninja or Ghidra.
 This will show the structure of the code.

 The reversing tool will show a few interesting things since the binary file has been compiled with the debug flag.
-You will also see that there is a Struct `User useer` used, which can be overwritten.
+You will also see that there is a Struct `User user` used, which can be overwritten.
 This is because there is no secure method called (`gets`) to get the string (contrary to the username which uses `fgets`).
 This can be easaly exploitet to overwrite the `user.is_admin`.
 You just have to write anything into it, since the chack `user.is_admin != 0` only checks if it's not null.

 You could also use `strings` which will print the password and the username.